mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 - The `attachments` payload used in Slack is not yet supported
 - Overriding of usernames does not yet apply to notifications
+- Cannot supply `icon_emoji` to override the message icon